Quick Facts: Earning an Ed.D. in Tennessee

 Instructional Leadership Licensing

 The Tennessee Department of Education (TDOE) handles licensing for education administrators in the state.
 Instructional Leader Licenses (ILLs) allow educators to serve in administrative positions in Tennessee schools.
-There are four types of ILL:
+Educators with the ILL can serve as an administrator (principal, assistant principal, or instructional supervisor).
+There are three phases of the ILL:

-A few Ed.D. programs in our school listings will prepare you for initial ILL licensure, so we’ve covered the requirements for the ILL-A and ILL-B below.
-TDOE also provides a list of approved preparation providers/programs on its website (use the search term “instructional leader”).
-Ed.D. program websites aren’t always clear about licensure opportunities—we recommend you contact the program coordinator directly if you have questions.
+Since some Ed.D. programs in our listings will prepare you for initial licensure, we’ve covered the requirements for the ILL-A and ILL/ILL-B below.
+TDOE also provides a list of approved preparation providers/programs on its website.
+Use the search term “instructional leader” to look for ILL-approved programs.
+Ed.D. program websites aren’t always clear about licensure pathways, so we recommend you contact the program coordinator directly if you have questions.

 Note: In the Licensure Forms section, TDOE provides guidance for out-of-state applicants who wish to attain an ILL license.